The oldest public wildflower garden in the United States

 Names: The genus Ulmus, is the Latin word for Elm. the species name, pumila, means 'dwarf' and refers to the small leaf of this species compared to other members of the genus.
 This is where the alternate common name of 'dwarf elm' arises.
 The author name for the plant classification, 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

-Comparisons: U. pumila is similar to Chinese Elm, U. parvifolia, but there the bark is smooth and sheds from tan to orange in shade and flowers and fruits in the fall.
-Other elms in our native area, such as American Elm and Slippery Elm, have leaves with more un-symmetrical bases and the leaf margins are double toothed.
+Comparisons: U. pumila is similar to Chinese Elm, U. parvifolia, but there the bark is smooth and sheds in irregular tan to orange plates; grows in shade and flowers and fruits in the fall.
+Other native elms in our area, such as American Elm and Slippery Elm, have leaves with more un-symmetrical bases and the leaf margins are double toothed.
 American Elm flowers are stalked.

 Above: Photos 1 and 2 - Trunk and bark detail.
 3rd photo - Siberian Elm growing with a group of Cottonwoods.